Harsha-Vardhan2005/agentic-ai-career-copilot/README.md

 ## 🎯 Our Unique Value Proposition (USP)

 ✅ **Skill ROI-based learning** — Not all skills are equal; we prioritize what matters most
-✅ **Persistent AI agents** — Your career copilot remembers everything and evolves with you
+✅ **Persistent AI agents** — Career copilot remembers everything and evolves with you
 ✅ **Voice-to-Voice interviews** — Practice like it's real, with speech analytics feedback
 ✅ **Career drift detection** — Catch misaligned learning before it's too late
 ✅ **One-stop platform** — Resume analysis, skill planning, interview prep, and job matching in one place